sanderslab/magellanmapper/docs/install.md

 If you would prefer to build SimpleElastix yourself, we have provided a couple build scripts to ease the build process for the SimpleElastix Python wrapper:

 - Mac or Linux: Run the environment setup with `bin/setup_conda.sh -s` to build and install SimpleElastix during setup using the `bin/build_se.sh` script.
 SimpleElastix can also be built after envrionment setup by running this script within the environment.
 Building SimpleElastix requires `cmake`, `gcc`, `g++`, and related compiler packages.
 - Windows: Run `bin\build_se.bat` within your environment.
-See above for required Windows compiler components.
-Note that CMake 3.14 in the MSVC 2019 build tools package has not worked for us, but CMake 3.15 from the official download site has worked.
+See the [build_se.bat](https://github.com/sanderslab/magellanmapper/blob/master/bin/build_se.bat) script for required build components.

 As an alternative, the SimpleITK package can provide much of the same functionality except for our image registration pipeline.